Thursday August 27, 7:00 PM - 8:00 PM

 Mrs. Lewis was arrested while carrying protest banners in front of the White House as a “Silent Sentinel”.
 She served as the spokeswoman during the infamous “Night of Terror” at the Occoquan Workhouse and endured being forcibly fed after hunger-striking.
 Nothing stopped Mrs. Lewis’ commitment to a woman’s right to vote.
 Her protest banner quoted President Wilson’s words, “Conquer or Submit”.
 Dora Lewis would not submit.

 Women finally achieved the right to vote in 1920.
 One hundred years later, we have almost forgotten the struggle and sacrifice involved in the battle for a privilege that is too often taken for granted today.
 You are invited to meet Dora Lewis, National Woman’s Party Ratification Chair, to learn more about this important moment in women’s history.

 Carol Spacht has extensive experience performing for children.
 She studied theatre at Villanova University and graduated with highest honors from Eastern University with degrees in Literature and Theatre Arts.
 An alumna of Germantown Theatre Guild and the Main Point’s Peanut Butter Theatre, she began performing solo in 1995.

-The Making History Greater series features scholars, authors, and historians who are currently working on telling new stories about the complexity of our region’s history.
-Thursday presentations begin at 6:30 with a social gathering and light refreshments.
-Lectures begin at 7:00 and last for about an hour with time for questions at the end.
+As part of its mission to promote and interpret the history of Montgomery County, the Making History Greater series features scholars, authors, and historians who are currently working on telling new stories about the complexity of our region’s history.
+Presentations are held at the Historical Society located at 1654 DeKalb Street in Norristown, PA.
+Thursday presentations begin at 6:30p.m.with a social gathering and light refreshments.
+Presentations begin around 7:00 and last for about an hour with time for questions at the end.
 This program is free and open to the public.